 For the greatest effect, choose training that is nuanced, relatable and includes real-life scenarios that both demonstrate and instruct empathetic behavior.

 3. Adjust systems, processes and foster engagement to create connection and build inclusivity

 When employees feel engaged, they are more likely to feel connected to the organization, reducing both absenteeism and turnover.
 Assess processes and procedures and look at what you can do to create a more inclusive organization.
 Examine how you can provide employees at all levels opportunities for connection, visibility and advancement.
 Possible adjustments and initiatives include:

 - Enable diverse teams to thrive.
-To help your diverse hires thrive, start by weeding out any micro-aggressions through communication, education and training.
+To help your new hires thrive, start by weeding out any microaggressions through communication, education and training.
 Reduce in-group/out-group dynamics to pave a path toward inclusivity.
 Create cross-group interactions around specific goals and initiatives, celebrating shared success along the way.
-In doing so, you’ll enable diverse individuals to cultivate connections, and foster a richness in thinking that harnesses the value of diversity for your organization.
+In doing so, you’ll enable individuals to cultivate connections, and foster a richness in thinking that harnesses the value of diversity for your organization.